h-filzer/dyson-power-supply-hack/README.md

 Then I connected a bench power supply, 24V, 1A, white to negative, black to positive, blue wire through a 10k ohm resistor to black.
 Lo and behold, the lamp can be turned on, maximum level (coldest light & max brightness), 0.6A current consumption.
 The solution!
 Since the old power supply also made strange whistling noises under load, I ordered a branded power supply (MEAN WELL APV-35-24 36 W) for 12 euros, soldered the cable and resistor to the plug, and since then, no more failures.
 Problem solved.

 ## Wrap Up
 The new power supply isn't a beauty, but since it disappears in my cable duct anyway, I have no problem with it.
 Generally, any power supply suitable as an LED driver with constant voltage and 24V/1.5A should work.
+There are models that allow connection to the mains via standard cables, eliminating the need for work on the mains electrical system.
+These models typically resemble notebook power supplies